mkkallio/Upper_Mekong_capacity_check/README.md

 Code used to check how much capacity China has to control Mekong river flow at Chiang Saen.
 Note 26th April 2020: The code depends on hydrostreamer v0.5, currently only available in the hydrostreamer github repository dev-branch!

+If using this code, or the figures, please cite the following article: {cit}

 The repository does NOT include the data (apart from the sub-basin areas) required to run this code.

 To replicate the results, you will need: